codingvc/codingvc/_posts/2015-06-12-what-shape-is-your-competitive-advantage.markdown

 title: "What Shape is Your Competitive Advantage?"
 ---

-It's important for companies to have some kind of durable competitive advantage -- can come in, copy a product, and take away significant market share (and profits).
+It's important for companies to have some kind of durable competitive advantage -- otherwise competitors can come in, copy a product, and take away significant market share (and profits).

 There are many types of competitive advantages: